Recipe Overview

 How to Roast a Chicken

-Bake for 1 hour, 50 minutes, or until temperature registers 165°F when checked with an instant-read thermometer inserted between thigh and breast, not touching bone.
+Roast the chicken.
+Bake it for 1 hour and 50 minutes, or until temperature registers 165°F when checked with an instant-read thermometer inserted between thigh and breast, not touching bone.

 - Switch up the veggies.
 You’ll want a vegetable that doesn’t mind a couple of hours in the oven.
 Try parsnips, turnips, or sweet potatoes.